Back

 The Hierarchical Taxonomy of Psychopathology replaces DSM categorical diagnoses with empirically derived spectra.
 Personality pathology, internalizing disorders, and externalizing behavior exist on dimensions — not in discrete boxes.
 This matters operationally: coercive control perpetrators rarely fit clean diagnostic profiles, and survivors rarely present with single-disorder pictures.
 HiTOP gives the firm a more accurate map of the psychological terrain it works in.

-Framework iii
+Framework IV

 Coercive Control